crvidya/nodeclipse-1/README.md

 In January 2013 I just started developing Node.js in Eclipse without any plugins, but then I came to the point "how to debug?".
 That lead me to know Nodeclipse 0.2 by Tomoyuki Inagaki, that by that time was fork in his own account.
 We unified 0.2 back into Nodeclipse organization, the rest can be seen in [history](http://www.nodeclipse.org/history).
-Try out next 0.7 version from this sources just by `git clone`, `mvn package' , then install from .zip (see Maven build below for more)
+Try out next version from this sources just by `git clone`, `mvn package` , then install from .zip (see Maven build below for more)

 Check README.md in project modules (e.g. `org.nodeclipse.debug` ).
 See launching Node.js logic in
 [LaunchConfigurationDelegate.java](https://github.com/Nodeclipse/nodeclipse-1/blob/master/org.nodeclipse.debug/src/org/nodeclipse/debug/launch/LaunchConfigurationDelegate.java)